-Fonds consists of the personal papers of Dr. James Dinwiddie which include his lecture notes, scientific journals, notebooks, manuscript, early experiments for 1774, correspondence, and personal journals and also some records from the Royal Institution for 1808-1814.
-The papers also include the journals of W.J.
-Proudfoot and a biography of his father (and Dinwiddie's son-in-law) James Proudfoot.
+Fonds comprises the personal papers of James Dinwiddie, which include lecture notes, scientific journals, notebooks, manuscript, early experiments for 1774, correspondence, personal journals and also some records from the Royal Institution for 1808-1814.
+His papers also include the journals of W.J.
+Proudfoot and a biography of his father (and Dinwiddie's son-in-law), James Proudfoot.

 Immediate source of acquisition

-Much of the material was already bound together and organized into various sections when it arrived, and for the bulk of this material that arrangement was maintained.
+Much of the material arrived bound and organized; that arrangement was maintained.

 Language of material